-Use only rock that is sound, durable, and able to withstand exposure to air, water, and freezing and thawing.
+Use only hard, blasted, angular rock other than serpentine rock containing the fibrous variety chrysotile (asbestos), which is sound, durable, and able to withstand exposure to air, water, freezing and thawing.
 Use rock of sufficient size and density to resist mobilization by design flood flows.
 Use appropriate rock sizes that will accommodate the intended traffic without causing injury to livestock or people, or damage to vehicles using the crossing.
 For a rock livestock crossing, use a hoof contact zone or alternative surfacing method over the rock.